TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.handlers.rst

    initialized with the queue to send messages to and a list of handlers which will handle entries placed on the queue.
-The queue can be any queue-like object; it's passed as-is to the :meth:`dequeue` method, which needs to know how to get messages from it.
+The queue can be any queue-like object; it's passed as-is to the :meth:`dequeue` method, which needs to know how to get messages kutoka it.
 The queue is not *required* to have the task tracking API (though it's used if available), which means that you can use :class:`~queue.SimpleQueue` instances for *queue*.